Gautamaggrawal/apis/README.md

 # RESTFUL API

-- Create , List , Update APIs for User in Golang and Django
+- Create , List , Update,Delete APIs for User in Golang and Django

 ## Getting Started